 In this category, the Anker 21W did fairly well.
 When left in the sun for thirty minutes, the panel charged our battery pack up to 10%.
 Then, after we shaded it and uncovered it some times, the panel reestablished a connection to the battery and resumed charging after about five minutes of attempting to do so.
 Most of the more significant models performed in this way, so our testing results were inconclusive as to which contender soared above all the rest regarding performance.

 Multiple Device Charging Speed

-The 21W from Anker is incredibly lightweight for its capabilities.
-Once for ounce, the panel is miles above the other 20W panels, and even outdoes some of the panels of smaller capacities.
-Only a few panels weigh in lighter than the Anker on the scale.
-The Renogy 5W, Anker 15W, and the Nekteck 14W are the only three panels that outdid the 21W Anker by weight.
+The 21W weighs 16.4 oz which is lightweight, especially given its capabilities.
+Ounce for ounce, the panel is miles above the other 20W panels and even outdoes some of the panels of smaller capacities.

 Folded, the panel breaks down to 11.13" x 6.13" x 1.13" while unfolded it is 26.25" x 11.13".
 For being a tri-fold panel with a large surface area of cells, the 21W is small and sleek.
 When folded, the width is about the size of a thin book or a magazine.

 The Anker 21 is decently priced, especially when you consider its overall capacity.
 While you can find a panel with a much larger capacity for a similar or cheaper price, this panel does provide a good charge, it's well made and it comes from a reliable company, which adds to its value.